Speaking: Grammar in Speaking B1 - Lesson 4: Using 1st & 2nd Conditionals

 Read the situation.
 Which conditional should you use to talk about it?

-1. Talking about your dream to be a famous movie star. -> (Second Conditional - it's an unreal dream right now)
+1. Talking about your dream to be a famous movie star. (→ Second Conditional)

-2. Talking about what you will do if your friend visits you this weekend. -> (First Conditional - it's a real future possibility)
+2. Talking about what you will do if your friend visits this weekend. (→ First Conditional)

 Activity 2: Complete the Sentence